You are leaving our Website

 Prerequisites:

-The training NC300 Professional Negotiation in IT is a cooperation between qSkills™™ and nachnordosten GmbH, a provider specialized in scientifically grounded B2B negotiation training.
-It combines qSkills™™’ industry proximity and training expertise in IT with the action-learning approach of nachnordosten GmbH.
-The focus is on active learning: six demanding negotiation simulations form the core of the program – including scenarios from the Program on Negotiation (PON) at Harvard Law School as well as simulations developed in collaboration with the Dispute Resolution Research Center (DRRC) at the Kellogg School of Management.
+The intensive training NC300 Professional Negotiation in IT is a unique joint production, in which the decades-long IT industry expertise of qSkills™™ comes together with the B2B negotiation expertise of nachnordosten in a perfect action learning approach.
+Six demanding negotiation simulations are part of the program – including scenarios of the Program on Negotiation (PON) of Harvard Law School as well as simulations that were developed in collaboration with the Dispute Resolution Research Center (DRRC) of the Kellogg School of Management.

-You experience negotiation situations in a realistic manner, receive structured feedback, and transfer the insights directly into your day-to-day work.
-Beginners build a robust foundation and gain confidence in approach and impact.
-Experienced negotiators sharpen their profile through benchmarking and debriefings, uncover blind spots, and improve their performance.
+The participants contest negotiation situations very realistically, receive structured feedback and are concretely shown how they transfer the insights into their work.
+Beginners build a resilient foundation and gain considerably in confidence in approach and impact.
+Experienced negotiators sharpen their skills through benchmarking and debriefings, in which they recognize expensive blind spots and can work on them directly.

 Guaranteed implementation: